jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thus, tech companies, even giants like Google and Facebook, have to earn their money by selling ads, or worse, our data.

 Not paying for modern tools is ridiculous.
-We give thousands every year to Industrial Age companies like insurance companies and banks.
+We give thousands every year to Industrial Age companies like insurance companies, banks, and universities.
 We can all afford to pay open-source tech companies a few dollars.
 A few bucks are all it takes to control our content, apps, and lives.

 Isn't that so funny?
 Open-source technology is so efficient, Main Street can become the player gods of the Internet Age, by paying a few dollars for our apps.

-Because, only when regular people fund a tool, do we get to make sure it solves our problems.
-Tax software, insurance claim systems, car maintenance records... we're the ones paying the bills anyway, so why shouldn't we be in the drivers seat?
+We have to pony up, because, only when regular people are the source of income, do we get to make sure it solves our problems.
+Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway, so why shouldn't we be in the drivers seat?

-Only paying for the software directly, can we control the Internet Age levers of power.
+Only paying for the software and electronics directly, can we control the Internet Age levers of power.

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.